KevinMarquette/kevinmarquette.github.io/_posts/2016-10-25-Powershell-Operational-Validation-Framework.md

 ## The [Operational Validation Framework](https://github.com/PowerShell/Operation-Validation-Framework)

 It took me a long time to wrap my head around this project at first.
-I'll admit that I looked at it a few time without really seeing the value of it.
+I'll admit that I looked at it a few times without really seeing the value of it.
 At face value, all I saw was a few commands that would find Pester tests and run them. `Invoke-Pester` already does that if you execute it from the root of your tests folder.
-I went and did my own thing without really seeing the value.
+I went and did my own thing without really digging into it.

-recently, I saw a post about [Continuously Testing your Infrastructure with OVF and Microsoft Operations Management Suite](https://dscottraynsford.wordpress.com/2016/10/23/continuously-testing-your-infrastructure-with-ovf-and-microsoft-operations-management-suite/) that did a very nice walk through of using OVF.
+Recently, I saw a post about [Continuously Testing your Infrastructure with OVF and Microsoft Operations Management Suite](https://dscottraynsford.wordpress.com/2016/10/23/continuously-testing-your-infrastructure-with-ovf-and-microsoft-operations-management-suite/) that did a very nice walk through of using OVF.
 I was able to see it in action and that was a good thing.

 ## The Operational Validation Framework explained